EDUCATION

 (f) Adjust the result of the calculation found in paragraph (b) of this subsection by the percentage result from paragraph (e) of this subsection.

-For school districts divided after fiscal year 2010, the calculation in paragraph (a) of this subsection shall still be based on the fiscal year 2010 figures for the formerly consolidated district.
-For public charter schools beginning operations on or after July 1, 2009, all calculations in this subsection that are based on fiscal year 2010 shall instead be based on the public charter school’s first fiscal year of operations.
+For authorized transportation operations that are school districts that divided after fiscal year 2010, the calculation in paragraph (a) of this subsection shall still be based on the fiscal year 2010 figures for the formerly consolidated district.
+For authorized transportation operations that are public charter schools beginning operations on or after July 1, 2009, all calculations in this subsection that are based on fiscal year 2010 shall instead be based on the public charter school’s first fiscal year of operations.
 For the purposes of this subsection, the support units used shall be the number used for calculating salary-based apportionment.
 Funds distributed pursuant to this subsection shall be used to defray the cost of pupil transportation.
-If the amount distributed is in excess of a school district’s actual pupil transportation costs, less any state reimbursements provided by subsection (5) of this section, the excess funds may be used at the school district’s discretion.
+If the amount distributed is in excess of an authorized transportation operation’s actual pupil transportation costs, less any state reimbursements provided by subsection (5) of this section, the excess funds may be used at the authorized transportation operation’s discretion.

-(9) Notwithstanding the provisions of subsection (5) of this section, the state’s share of the transportation support program will be based on reimbursable transportation costs incurred by a school district during the state fiscal year prior to the immediately preceding state fiscal year if, during the immediately preceding state fiscal year:
+(8) Notwithstanding the provisions of subsection (5) of this section, the state’s share of the transportation support program will be based on reimbursable transportation costs incurred by an authorized transportation provider during the state fiscal year prior to the immediately preceding state fiscal year if, during the immediately preceding state fiscal year:

-(a) An emergency occurred in the state or in the area where the school district is located.
+(a) An emergency occurred in the state or in the area where the authorized transportation operation is located.
 For purposes of this subsection, an emergency includes but is not limited to school closures caused by extreme weather conditions, a fire, an epidemic, or pollution of air or water; and

-(b) As a direct result of such emergency, the reimbursable transportation costs of a school district decreased by at least ten percent (10%) from the prior fiscal year.
+(b) As a direct result of such emergency, the reimbursable transportation costs of an authorized transportation operation decreased by at least ten percent (10%) from the prior fiscal year.

 (a) Directly associated with transporting students for the purpose of school attendance during regular days and hours; or